 KetoLogic BHB Exogenous KetonesKetoLogic® BHB is a great tasting and refreshing source of exogenous ketones, which can support ketosis and weight management.
 Shop BHB Now

-Intermittent Fasting more accurately describes an “eating pattern” than a “diet.”
+What is Intermittent Fasting (IF)?Intermittent Fasting more accurately describes an “eating pattern” than a “diet.”
 With IF, you cycle between periods of fasting and eating.
 It doesn’t dictate what to eat; it dictates when to eat.

-You’ve probably heard that to keep your metabolism chugging along, you should eat every 3-4 hours.
+Is Intermittent Fasting Safe?You’ve probably heard that to keep your metabolism chugging along, you should eat every 3-4 hours.
 But going through periods of fasting is actually more “natural” than eating every few hours.
 That’s because our ancestors (the hunter-gatherer ones) didn’t have the convenience of 24/7 access to food.
 They didn’t have restaurants, grocery stores, or refrigerators.
 They sometimes had to go extended periods of time without food due to availability.
 Fasting is also a part of religions, including Islam and Buddhism.
 In other words, humans are physically able to function without food for extended periods of time.

 How to do Intermittent Fasting?

 - The 16/8 Method: Skip breakfast and restrict eating period to 8 hours.
 Many people eat from 1 p.m. to 9 p.m. then fast the other 16 hours.
 This is the most popular method because you’re asleep for about half of the fasting period, and breakfast is the easiest meal to skip (for most people).

 - The 5:2 Diet: Eat only 500 to 600 calories a day during two non-consecutive days a week.
 Eat normally the other 5 days.

 - Eat-Stop-Eat: Fast 24 hours once or twice a week.
 This is easy to adapt for your schedule, but can be harder to sustain.
 An example would be eating dinner at 6 p.m. then not eating again until dinner the next day.

 - Alternate-Day Fasting: Fast every other day.
 Some forms of this method allow for up to 500 calories on fasting days.

-The Warrior Diet: Fast during the day, then have a huge dinner.
+- The Warrior Diet: Fast during the day, then have a huge dinner.
 Small amounts of raw fruits and vegetables during the day are allowed.

 - Spontaneous Meal Skipping: As the name suggests, this method of fasting involves skipping meals when you’re not hungry or are too busy to eat.

 The Benefits of Intermittent FastingWhile weight loss is the most highly touted one, research shows IF offers many other health benefits.

-Increased metabolic rate: the combination of eating fewer total calories while burning calories at a faster rate can make IF an effective weight loss method
+- Increased metabolic rate: the combination of eating fewer total calories while burning calories at a faster rate can make IF an effective weight loss method

 - Increased levels of Human Growth Hormone (HGH): higher HGH levels can aid fat loss and enhance muscle gain

 - Lower levels of insulin: this makes stored body fat more accessible and may reduce the risk of Type 2 Diabetes

 - Enhanced cellular repair: this may offer anti-aging benefits and improve longevity [4, 5]

 - Increased release of norepinephrine: this hormone aids in burning fat

 - May reduce inflammation